 – Can you live stream a wedding?

 As answered above, yes!
-And you can do it yourself through the many services that offer live streaming, like Facebook Live, Instagram, Twitter, Youtube, Eventlive.pro, and mystreamingwedding.com.
-I think Facebook Live is the best streaming service.
+And you can do it yourself through the many services that offer live streaming, like Facebook Live, Zoom, Instagram, Twitter, Youtube, Eventlive.pro, and mystreamingwedding.com.
+I think Facebook Live and Zoom are the best streaming services.

 – Which Streaming Service for weddings is best?

-Facebook Live is the best live streaming service for weddings.
-Not only is it free, but everyone who you would want to see your live stream is most likely already on Facebook or can easily access Zoom without signing up or needing to log in.
+Facebook Live and Zoom are the best live streaming services for weddings.
+Not only are they free, but everyone who you would want to see your live stream is most likely already on Facebook or can easily access Zoom without signing up or needing to log in.

 – How do I start a private Live Stream with Facebook Live?